eeeschwartz/next/lexingtonky.gov.md

 When talking with people, the first comment is usually that the website is hard to navigate as it is built around the organizational chart of the government rather than around services they need.
 The following is an interactive tool that shows the quantity of pages in each section of the site.

+Due to the structure of the site, the City has very limited ability to bring forward commonly requested information.
+As an example, finding the schedule for routine trash pickup takes several well educated guesses through the menus:  `City Government` > `Environmental Quality & Public Works` > `Division of Waste Managment`.
+Even people we talked to with deep knowledge of the government found this structure difficult to negotiate at times.

+Note that the large majority of the site is nested within the City Government section.

+#### Organization of the current site

-#### Click on a section to show pages inside of it.
+Click on a section to show pages inside of it.
 Hover for number of pages.

 <p class="chart" id="chart"></p>

-Note that the largest section, by far, is City Government.

-Navigating to information about common information like trash pickup takes several well educated guesses through the menus:  `City Government` > `Environmental Quality & Public Works` > `Division of Waste Managment`.
-Even people we talked to with deep knowledge of the government found this structure difficult to negotiate at times.

 #### The site in rough service categories

-The searches that bring people from Google or Bing show a different way of thinking about the site.
+People that arrive at the site from Google or Bing searches comprise nearly 60% of visitors.
+They show a different way of thinking about the site.
 Rather than departments, they tend think about specific services like trash pickup or park schedules:

-<p class="chart" id="chart-inverse"></p>

 This view is created by finding keywords inside of search terms.
 For example, the search term `woodland arts fair lexington ky` was matched on the term `woodland` that we put in the `parks` category.

+<p class="chart" id="chart-inverse"></p>

 ## Activities from the discovery phase